OData/v3ProtocolDocument/OData.markdown

 Some sections of this specification are illustrated with non-normative example OData request and response payloads.
 However, the text of this specification provides the definition of conformance.

 OData payloads are representable in multiple formats.
-Those formatgits are specified in separate documents.
+Those formats are specified in separate documents.
 In this document, when an example is necessary, it will be given in the [JSON][OData JSON Format] format.

 ## 4.3.
 Interpreting Examples ##